quantumlib/OpenFermion-PySCF/README.rst

   python -m pip install -e .

-Alternatively, one can install using pip with the command:
+Alternatively, one can install the latest major release with the command:

 .. code-block:: bash